remusao/remusao.github.io/posts/wiktionary-etymology-exploration.md

 improvement would be to find all possible paths between two words, which would probably gives some nice insight!
 (It could also be visualized as a graph!)

-# Closest Word in a Target Language
+## Closest word in a target language

 Let's say you are learning a new language (e.g.: German) and while learning a new word, you are looking for a way to "connect" it to some words you already